brbsix/subnuker/README.rst

 Usage
 -----

-From the command line, run `subnuker --help` to display available options.
+From the command line, run :code:`subnuker --help` to display available options.

-You may scan SRT subtitle files with or without the regex flag, though there are likely to be less false positives with regex:
+You may scan srt subtitle files with or without the regex flag, though there are likely to be less false positives with regex:

 ::

   subnuker --regex FILE1.srt FILE2.srt FILE3.srt

-Or scan entire folders containing SRT subtitle files:
+Or scan entire folders containing srt subtitle files:

 ::